 USDA's Agricultural Marketing Service (AMS) is the certifying agency for EU export certificates for dairy products regulated by FDA.
-For more information, contact William Francis (william.francis@usda.gov) or John Kelly (John.Kelly2@usda.gov).
-In order to obtain an EU Health Certificate, the manufacturers must have their final production, blending, and/or packing facility listed on the List of EU approved facilities maintained on the European Commission website.
+For more information, contact DairyExportsQuestions@usda.gov.
+In order to obtain an EU Health Certificate, the manufacturers must have their final production, blending, and/or packing facility listed on the List of EU approved facilities maintained on the EC's website.
 Exporters should check whether they have been included in this list.
 Exporters may apply for inclusion on these lists through the FDA Export Listing Module (ELM).
 Please visit Online Applications for Export Lists for a link to this electronic system and step-by- step instructions.